 Are All Multivitamins The Same?

-According to the latest research, large numbers of the population take some sort of a multivitamin on a daily basis.
-There is a great deal of discussion on the subject of whether vitamin supplementation is a good idea or even if they are necessary.
+Multivitamins, according to the latest research, are taken by very large numbers of the adult population on a daily basis.
+There is a great deal of discussion on the subject of whether a multivitamin supplement is a good idea or even if they are necessary.
 There is no doubt that in general multivitamin supplementation can help to promote optimal health and support the immune system.

 Are multivitamin supplements really necessary?